 Recognizing that the roles and responsibilities of those in service to presidential leadership and higher education may be broad and varied, NAPAHE strives to ensure that its conference programming provides professional development opportunities for everyone.
-If you have not already done so, please be sure to mark this year’s conference dates of March 8-10, 2019, on your calendar, which will be held in Philadelphia, PA at the Philadelphia Marriott Downtown.
+If you have not already done so, please be sure to mark this year’s conference dates on your calendar and visit our Upcoming Conference webpage for more information.

 Other valuable benefits of NAPAHE membership include access to the Association’s e-Round Table, which serves as a resource to our members for obtaining answers to challenging questions and dilemmas they may be encountering on their campuses and their day-to-day work.
 In addition to the e-Round Table and the annual conference, NAPAHE members also cite networking, free webinars on pertinent topics, and the discount on the annual conference registration fee as other great benefits of membership.

 If you are currently a member of NAPAHE, thank you for your continued support and membership.
 We invite you to become more involved in the organization by volunteering and sharing your thoughts, ideas, and experiences.
 If you are considering membership, we invite you to contact us with any questions you may have about the organization or membership.
 Please refer to the listing below of the current NAPAHE Board of Directors tab found in the menu bar.)
 As always, thank you for all that you do for higher education and for the contributions you make to ensure student success.